Semaj Booker

-Semaj Booker (born June 25, 1997) is an American basketball player and former runaway child from Lakewood, Washington.
+Semaj Booker (born June 25, 1997) is an American former professional basketball player and former runaway child from Lakewood, Washington.
 He gained national attention in 2007, at age nine, for escaping from his home in Lakewood to San Antonio, Texas on his own, traveling by car as a driver and by airplane as a passenger.
 Booker grew up to become a standout high school basketball player, attending four different schools, including Curtis Senior High School and Clover Park High School.
 He most recently played for the Seattle Ballers of the Junior Basketball Association (JBA).

 Early life and runaway attempts

 Booker was born to Sakinah Booker, a single mother, and had three brothers, including Demarius, and a younger sister.
 According to his mother, he regularly attempted to escape his mother's apartment in Lakewood, Washington to be with a father figure in his grandfather, who lived in Dallas, Texas.
 Booker's mother also claimed that he "hated" his neighborhood.

 On January 14, 2007, he stole a 1986 Acura car from a neighbor, driving it up to 90 miles per hour (145 km/h) before crashing during a police chase.
 In the following morning, after being excused from juvenile detention, Booker traveled to Seattle–Tacoma International Airport on a bus, without his mother's knowledge.
 He received a boarding pass from Southwest Airlines for a flight to San Antonio, Texas via Phoenix, Arizona, after lying that he was a 12-year-old with the last name "Williams" and that his mother was already in the boarding area.
 However, in San Antonio, he was stopped after attempting to board another flight to Dallas.

 The incident gained the attention of Norm Dicks, the local U. S. Representative, who said, "If a 9-year-old can exploit this (air travel) security system, we are going to have to look into the procedures."
 The Washington Post labeled Booker possibly "the most persistent, most creative and most publicized 9-year-old runaway in the history of the Pacific Northwest," while Time magazine included him in an article about "5 Amazing Runaway Kid Stories" alongside Harry Houdini and Benjamin Franklin.
 Booker was additionally featured on Dr. Phil and Inside Edition.

 Booker was later involved in another runaway attempt to Texas through the SeaTac/Airport station.
 Additional actions put him in juvenile detention and eventually led to him and his siblings being placed in a foster home.
 Booker later escaped from his foster home, eventually returning to his mother's home.
 In his middle school years, during which he lived in Texas and North Carolina, Booker began playing organized basketball.